Nina Stojanović: 2020: Major debut in singles

-2021: Consistency, SF in Grand Slam women's doubles, Olympic mixed doubles
+2021: Australian Open semifinal in doubles

-Stojanović won her first main draw match in singles at a Grand Slam when she defeated Irina-Camelia Begu in straight sets at the Australian Open, before losing to Serena Williams in the second round.
+Stojanović won her first main-draw match in singles at a major when she defeated Irina-Camelia Begu in straight sets at the Australian Open, before losing to Serena Williams in the second round.
 Despite periodically having problems with injuries, she reached at least the second round in singles on eleven occasions, including third round as a qualifier at WTA 1000 Miami Open, when she had to forfeit the match to Naomi Osaka due to injury.
-She was even better on grass, reaching a semifinal at Nottingham, a run which included a win over grass court specialist Donna Vekić, before ultimately losing to first seed and eventual champion Johanna Konta in three sets.
+She reached the semifinals at the Nottingham Open, losing to top seed and eventual champion, Johanna Konta, in three sets.

-In doubles, Stojanović reached her first Grand Slam semifinal at the Australian Open.
-She also partnered with compatriot Aleksandra Krunić to win her second career WTA doubles title at the inaugural Serbia Open, as well as to reach the quarterfinal of Wimbledon.
-As a result, she reentered the top 50 in doubles reaching a then career-high of world No. 42 on 19 July 2021.
+In doubles, Stojanović reached her first major semifinal at the Australian Open.
+She also partnered with compatriot Aleksandra Krunić to win her second career doubles title at the inaugural Serbia Open, as well as to reach the quarterfinals of Wimbledon.
+As a result, she reentered the top 50 in doubles.